Roasted Radish and Greens Salad – A friendly food fight

 More Radish Recipes you might enjoy:

 - Warm Radish and Arugula Salad with Braised Pork Belly

 - Kalyn’s great Roasted Radishes with Soy Sauce

-- One bunch of radishes with tops (about 10 radishes)
+- 1 bunch radishes with tops (about 10 radishes)

 - 2 Tablespoons olive oil

 - 1/2 teaspoon sea salt or kosher salt

 Wash radishes, removes roots and remove stems.
 Blot dry with paper towel.
 If radishes are big, cut them in half.

 In large bowl, combine olive oil, balsamic vinegar and salt.
 Whisk ingredients together.
 Toss in radishes and greens until everything is coated evenly with oil.

 Spread out radishes and greens on roasting pan or baking dish.
 Bake in oven for about 10 minutes or until the greens are crispy.
 Remove the greens and continue roasting the radishes for about another 5 minutes or until tender.